*This post may contain affiliate links. Please read our disclosure policy for more info.

 Most campsites have size ranges, so this could also determine where you’re staying and how much it costs you.

-Lack of size options
+Lack of Size Options

 Yes, I know this was on the pros list.
 No, it’s not a typo.
-When compared to RVs, 5th wheel trailers win out in price hand over fist.
+When compared to RVs, small 5th wheel trailers win out in price hand over fist.

 Even small 5th wheel trailers are basically tiny, towable apartments.
 Many feature full-size appliances, even washers and dryers, and tons of space to spread out.
 The front, raised sections feel almost like a split-level home, and can help divide the space in an efficient, smart way.